AA0100000101000001/Omnitrix/README.md

 # Omnitrix

 # Status
 It seems that I ran into some issues with UART.
-Currently investigating the problem in my board.
-I changed the Waveshare LCD display with the EC Buying one from Aliexpress.
+It could be my boards fault so I am going to replace it with another one or try to make a custom one.
+Also I am going to re write the code using the ESP-IDF framework.

 # Work in Progress